Death Valley National Park is known for its many superlatives:

 Mesquite Flat Sand Dunes is one of the most scenic spots in Death Valley, and it offers plenty of incredible patterns, curves and lines for photography.
 Make sure to wear your shoes, especially during summer because the sand can get really hot.

-PRO TIP: If you want to visit cleaner, less-crowded sand dunes, head to the remote Eureka Dunes in the upper corner of Death Valley.
+PRO TIP: If you want to visit cleaner, less-crowded sand dunes, head to the remote Eureka Dunes in the upper corner of Death Valley not far from Ubehebe Crater.
 To get there, you will need a 4X4 vehicle because the road that leads to this spot is very rugged.

 Stovepipe Wells is a small unincorporated community west of Mesquite Flat Sand Dunes.
 It’s also the second place besides Furnace Creek where you can buy food at Death Valley.
 It has a gas station, a Stovepipe Wells Village Hotel and a campground.

-Death Valley hotels can be expensive during summer.
-If you don’t want to pay hundreds of dollars for a basic room, make your reservation at least a few months ahead of your visit.
+While winter in Death Valley is a slow time with fewer visitors, Death Valley hotels can be a bit expensive during summer.
+If you don’t want to pay hundreds of dollars for a basic room, make your reservation ahead of your visit.

-Designated as a dark-sky park by the International Dark-Sky Association, Death Valley is a great place for camping.
+Designated as a dark-sky park by the International Dark-Sky Association, Death Valley is one of the best places for stargazing in the United States.

-Since most the park is in the wilderness, it doesn’t have any artificial light.
-It is also far enough from the nearest major cities, Las Vegas and Los Angeles, and has pristine dark skies which are perfect for stargazing!
+Most of the park is in the wilderness, and has no artificial sources of light polluting the dark sky.
+It is also far enough from the nearest major cities, Las Vegas and Los Angeles.

 Death Valley campgrounds